-As a student under the Deferred Action for Childhood Arrivals you will only be considered for merit-based scholarships through the Admission’s Office.
-Per Federal Regulations, students under DACA are not eligible for federal funding and therefore Villanova University currently does not offer institutional need-based aid either to students with DACA status.
+As a student under the Deferred Action for Childhood Arrivals you will be considered for merit-based scholarships through the Admission’s Office.
+Per Federal Regulations, students under DACA are not eligible for federal funding.

 As of May 10, 2015, FAFSA is replacing the 4 Digit PIN with a FSA ID Username and Password for security purposes and to simplify and streamline the application process.
 For step by step instructions on how to create a FSA ID Username and Password please click on the following instructions.

 Upperclass students will be sent a Renewal FAFSA email if they previously completed a FAFSA on the Web.
 Besides the Renewal FAFSA, students will also need to submit the CSS PROFILE and submit the tax documents to IDOC.

 For the 2016-2017 Academic Year: The 2016-2017 FAFSA form and the 2016-2017 CSS PROFILE must be received by February 7th and all appropriate tax documents must be received by March 1st for Prospective Freshmen, March 1st for New BSN Express students, November 1st for Spring Transfer students, or June 1st for Fall Transfer students.
 Returning Undergraduates must submit the FAFSA, CSS PROFILE, and appropriate tax documents by April 30th.
 See the Key Dates page for more information.